 Pre-heat oven to 350 Degrees Fahrenheit or 176 Degrees Celsius.

-Mix together flour, baking powder, baking soda, salt and cinnamon (or nutmeg) powder in a bowl.
+Mix together flour, baking powder, baking soda, sugar, salt and cinnamon (or nutmeg) powder in a bowl.

 Add in coconut flakes, shredded carrots, vegetable oil and apple sauce then mix until it forms a very thick paste.